Who we are

 Mariana Jimenez

-LABORATORY TECHNICIAN & VOLUNTEER MANAGER
+LABORATORY TECHNICIAN & LAB VOLUNTEER MANAGER

 Mariana is a Latina marine ecologist specializing in intertidal ecosystems who originally joined Sunflower Star Laboratory as an intern in partnership with Minorities in Aquaculture from July-December 2024 before coming on board as a Lab Tech.
 Her research focuses on applied methodologies to enhance marine management and conservation, addressing anthropogenic stressors.

 As a first-generation graduate from CSU Monterey Bay with a B.S. in Marine Science and a minor in Data Science, she brings a unique perspective to her field.
 Mariana is a twin, enjoys tidepooling, hiking, kayaking, and spending time with her family, friends, and her dog, Luna.
 She is passionate about engaging BIPOC communities in STEM, science communication, and providing immersive, hands-on experiences.
-She is so excited to collaborate with fellow intern Melissa and SSL!

 The Sunflower Star Laboratory Board